mautic/developer-documentation-new/docs/plugins/config.rst

     * - ``route``
       - conditional
       - string
-      - Name of the :ref:`Routing config items<Route definitions>` for this item.
+      - Name of the :ref:`Routing config items<plugins/config:Route definitions>` for this item.
 Leave undefined if the item is a placeholder for a sub-menu.
     * - ``routeParameters``
       - no
       - array
-      - Key/value pairs of :ref:`path parameters<Route definitions>` for the given ``route``.
+      - Key/value pairs of :ref:`path parameters<plugins/config:Route definitions>` for the given ``route``.
     * - ``parent``
       - no
       - string